Citytracking/dotspotting/README.md

 2. Load the default Dotspotting config file
 3. Load the config file specific to *your* installation of Dotspotting.

 The important thing to note here is that each file may override values defined in the previous config file.
+We are hoping that in most cases the only one of those three files you'll need to worry about is the last one ([dotspotting.php](http://github.com/Citytracking/dotspotting/blob/master/config/dotspotting.php.example)) but both Flamework and Dotspotting have a lot of knobs and this is where they can be tweaked.

 ... consult the [README.CONFIG.md](http://github.com/citytracking/dotspotting/blob/master/README.CONFIG.md) document.